 A dedicated mortgage advisor in Halifax will carry out a Fact Find to work out what your personal needs are prior to recommending the most suitable mortgage for you.
 In order to get an Agreement in Principle, you’ll be required to have a credit check.
 Once you have provided all the relevant documentation and a valuation of the property has been undertaken, you can be formally issued a mortgage offer.

-Your free remortgage consultation in Halifax will usually last no more than around an hour.
+Your free remortgage consultation in Halifax will usually last no more than around 30 mins.
 Your mortgage advisor will then help you compare deals and decide what the best plan of action going forward is.
 If you wish to back out at any point, you have the freedom to do so; there is no obligation to proceed.

 Your remortgage fees will be more or less the same as your initial mortgage, though your dedicated Mortgage Advisor in Halifax will run through the fees with you anyway, taking them into consideration when comparing the savings of the new deal versus your current mortgage.